There are two versions of the electoral register.

 The open register is an extract of the electoral register, but is not used for elections.
 It can be bought by any person, company or organisation.
 Your name and address will be included in the open register unless you ask for them to be removed.
 Removing your details from the open register does not affect your right to vote.

-You can find more information about both registers and how they may be used at www.gov.uk/register-to-vote
+You can find more information about both registers and how they may be used on the Register to vote webpages.

 Who uses the open register?